 5 THE ADVENTURES OF TINTIN: KING OTTOKAR’S SCEPTRE / HERGE

 Originally published in 1939 in black and white, it’s the color version from 1947 that mesmerized this young boy about 20 years later, living in England, the spot on the planet I thought the rest of the world emanated from.
 Which is the point — The Adventures of Tintin, ultimately a 24 comic-book series, was the portal through which several generations traveled to exotic far away places like Egypt, The Congo, the Soviet Union, and, in this particular case, the Balkans!

 The Balkans!
 It never occured to me to look in an Atlas for them, I was too spellbound.
 Somewhere out there, beyond the end of my street, was a mystical land of people, timelessly clothed in traditional costumes and held in place and solely animated by the dynamics of the binary conflict of good and evil.
-Tintin was a boy-man, a Belgian reporter (so he must have been an adult….) rendered, and as insuperable and romantic, as an ordinary adolescent.
+Tintin was a boy-man, a Belgian reporter (so he must have been an adult….) rendered as an ordinary adolescent, insuperable and romantic.
 Accompanied by his dog Snowy, who talks, Tintin can’t help but land in trouble/adventure, and travels as effortlessly to distant, improbable and hitherto unheard of destinations as I took the bus to school, football, or the cinema.